gemfire/gemfire-examples/wanDelta/README.md

 the changes to be replicated across the WAN.
 After the client app has run, both clusters will contain the data.

-**Special Note**
-The gfsh scripts and gradle tasks for this example do not follow the standard used by other gemfire-examples in order to create 2 separate clusters.
-Due to this, you must follow the steps outlined below, as this example will not run using the runAll gradle task.

 This example assumes that Java and Geode are installed.

 ## Steps